hickeng/financial/README.md

 If you've _not_ met safe harbor thresholds then look at reducing penalty and interest amounts by filing using Annualized Income Installment method.

+## 6. Adjust 1099-B in TurboTax (or similar)

+There's prelim step-by-step [here](https://github.com/hickeng/financial/issues/53#issuecomment-1975475991) but screenshots are on a different computer so that's it for tonight.

 -----
 -----
 -----